Borani: Variations

 Borani-e Esfanaj is a cold Persian salad made with spinach and yogurt, and other types of borani salad dishes are found in Turkish cuisine and other Middle Eastern cuisines.

 Borani-e Khiar is an Iranian salad with yogurt, cucumber and walnut.
 The spinach yogurt salad is known as Sabzi Boranee in Afghanistan.
 Borani-e Bademjan is a Persian version made with eggplant, also with yogurt.

+In other countries

+In northern India, it is called Raita and in the south, it is called Pechadi.In Spain, its Persian name is Alborania, which is also used in Latin America.